 The site is a portion of a closed landfill in Pearland, TX that operated from the mid 1960's until the early 1970's.
 The site is approximately 5 acres in size and is located between and adjacent to the two previously closed landfills.
 During its operation, the contaminated portion served as the entrance area to the two landfills.
 After closure of the landfills, illegal dumping of radioactive materials, municipal solid waste, and potentially hazardous waste occurred in the entrance area.
 Cesium-137 contaminated materials from the Hastings site were disposed of in this area of the landfill in the late 1960s to early 1970s.
 There is some dispute as to the ownership of the site.
 Both Brazoria County and the City of Pearland agreed to work together to decommission the site.

 An additional effort was made, working through State Superfund Section of the TCEQ, to request that USEPA do a removal assessment.
 The USEPA performed a crude assessment sometime in Dec.
 1999.
 Brazoria County contributed to the effort by providing heavy equipment to clear brush.
 USEPA's removal assessment was completed in mid-2000.
 USEPA declined to take any action because the site failed to rank high enough.
 Letters were sent to Brazoria County and the cities of Pearland and Manvel on 4/17/01 requiring clean- up of the old landfill by 9/02.
-All parties are in agreement and they will be submitting their work/decommissioning plan by September, 2001.

 Currently, the Municipal Solid Waste (MSW) Section of the TCEQ is the lead on this site with support from RML on the radiological portion.